matthewmckenna/invoices/README.md

 This project is built with **Python 3.12.2**.

-The project can be installed by running:
+The project can be installed (with all requirements) by running:

 ```shell
 pyenv shell 3.12.2